TheCable Fact Check

 • Check Am For Wazobia

-Reading: Did Tinubu attend same school with Alexander Zingman?
+Reading: Did Tinubu attend same school as Alexander Zingman?
 Here is what we know

 Share